-The investment process is driven by fundamental research by in-house analyst, combining top-down macroeconomic and market analysis with comprehensive bottom-up fundamental analysis for individual stocks.
+The investment process is driven by fundamental research, combining top-down macroeconomic and market analysis with comprehensive bottom-up fundamental analysis for individual stocks.
 Use of external investment research is augmented by internal research effort that includes field visits.
 A global or regional overlay is achieved by interaction with AIA's Group investment team, especially in sectors that are particularly global in nature, e.g. technology and commodities.